redspark-io/RSRealmHelper/README.md

 try! realmHelper.update(employee)
 ```

-If you need to increment your identifier, usually the primary key property, you need to call a function with the name of  the parameter you need to increase.
+If you need to increment your identifier, which usually is the primary key property, you need to call a function with the name of  the parameter you need to increase.

 ```swift
 let employee = EmployeeRealm()